 Iphigenia Laurus, or Gene, the daughter of a noble family, is uncomfortable in corsets and crinoline, and prefers climbing trees to debutante balls.
 Micah Grey, a runaway living on the streets, joins the circus as an aerialist’s apprentice and soon becomes the circus’s rising star.
 But Gene and Micah have balancing acts of their own to perform, and a secret in their blood that could unlock the mysteries of Ellada.
 From LauraLam.co.uk

+And now to discuss the genre of Pantomime.
 When I asked her on Twitter about the genre of Pantomime, Lam said, "I've been calling it gaslight fantasy, since it's sort of steampunk without the steam."
 I'm going to describe the genre based on my experience of reading fantasy.
 I haven't read any steampunk, it's definitely not dystopia or urban fantasy, so for me, that leaves high fantasy.
 Except, it only just fits into my idea of high fantasy; an imagined world that feels historical, with magical people and creatures.
 This Pantomime has - the very different way of living, the magic in the chimaera and the Alders - but it doesn't have so much of the politics or any of the epic battles that most high fantasies I've read I have, or at least not in this book.
 But the fantasy elements of the story - the magic, the chimaera and the Alders - are not a massive part of this story.
-Pantomime is very much about the characters, and so feels more like a historical about historical teenagers, though I have a feeling that the fantasy elements will play a much bigger part in future books.
+Pantomime is very much about Micah's life, and so feels more like a historical about a historical intersex teen, though I have a feeling that the fantasy elements will play a much bigger part in future books.

-As I said, I feel the fantasy elements will play a much bigger part in the next books.
-Which means the questions you have relating to our characters and the fantasy elements aren't all answered.
-In any other book, this would be quite frustrating, but I'm so invested in the lives of the Micah and Gene, in the people they are, that I almost don't care that I have unanswered questions, because the characters - who have found a permanent home in my heart - are much more important than the questions I have.
+This means the questions you have relating to Micah and the fantasy elements aren't all answered.
+In any other book, this would be quite frustrating, but I'm so invested in Micah's life, in the person he is, that I almost don't care that I have unanswered questions, because Micah - who has found a permanent home in my heart - is much more important than the questions I have.

 Pantomime is not only an amazing story, but an important one.
-You're not wowed because of the world building, the mythology behind the chimaera and the Alders, or the cliff-hanger ending - which are all incredible - but by the truly beautiful, enthralling people we find in Micah and Gene.
-There's is a story that needs to be told, and that everyone should read.
-A completely eye-opening, enthralling debut, and I can't thank Lam enough for writing it.
+You're not wowed because of the world building, the mythology behind the chimaera and the Alders, or the cliff-hanger ending - which are all incredible - but by the truly beautiful, enthralling person we find in Micah.
+His is a story that needs to be told, and one that everyone should read.
+A completely eye-opening, enthralling debut.
+I can't thank Lam enough for writing it, and applaud her massively; she's taken a very serious subject, and treated it with such sensitivity to create such a captivating story.
 Another book to add to the favourites list.

 Thank you to Strange Chemistry for the ARC.